 Iceberg external tables (XIHE SQL)

 The XIHE engine of AnalyticDB for MySQL natively supports the Apache Iceberg lake table format.
-You can use standard SQL to create Iceberg tables and perform data writes, queries, and schema changes.
+You can use standard SQL to create Iceberg tables and perform data writes and queries.

 Prerequisites